When Watery Diarrhea Goes from Messy Diaper to Danger Signal

 If your infant does have CSID, that means she can’t absorb the sugar in foods, which can also make it harder for her to absorb the other, important nutrients such as vitamins and minerals that are vital for healthy development.
 If this is the case, you might notice that she isn’t gaining weight or seems too small for her age.

 Because Sucrose Intolerance, informally called “Sugar Intolerance,” is rare, many doctors don’t see enough cases to recognize it.
 That can leave some children without a correct diagnosis or the correct treatment.

 Getting the right help for your baby means everything, so it’s important to talk with your doctor about this possibility.
 The physician can perform simple, painless tests that have been developed to detect CSID.

-You can also take your baby to see a pediatric gastroenterologist (typically shortened to GI), who specializes in treating stomach problems in children.
+You can also take your baby to see a pediatric gastroenterologist (typically shortened to GI doctor), who specializes in treating stomach problems in children.

 Be sure to tell your pediatrician if your baby’s diarrhea, bloating, and/or gas starts after eating.
 This is a real Sugar Intolerance tip-off if you’ve recently switched from breastfeeding to a bottle or soft foods and juices, which introduce sugar to your baby’s system.

 A registered dietitian (RD) can give you the do’s and don’ts to manage your child’s diet.
-And there are treatments for Sugar Intolerance that your doctor can prescribe.
+And there are treatments for CSID that your doctor can prescribe.